Denver crime rates 'skyrocket' as policing decreases, Colorado think tank says in report

 The number of new admissions to prison has decreased by 41.6% from 10,706 in 2010 to 6,256 in 2022.

-"Anecdotally, I would expect the prison population to not be going down at a time when you've got crime going up," Byers said.
+"Anecdotally, I would expect the prison population to not be going down at a time when you've got crime going up," said Steven Byers, the senior economist with CSI

 Due to legislative decisions, more people are being released back into the community to re-offend, Noeller said.